Vineyards and Wine

 Wildflowers and Vineyards of Cyprus

 Cyprus is located at the crossroads of the three major flora zones of Europe, Asia, and Africa.
 This strategic position has produced remarkable botanical diversity, with approximately 1,950 species of flowering plants recorded on the island.
-About 8 percent of the indigenous plants, totaling 139 endemic species and subspecies, are found nowhere else on Earth. commons-wikimedia-org The island's great variety of habitats, attributed to varied microclimate and geology ranging from coastal sand dunes to mountains reaching 1,952 meters, creates the perfect conditions for this exceptional flora.
+About 8 percent of the indigenous plants, totaling 139 endemic species and subspecies, are found nowhere else on Earth.
+The island's great variety of habitats, attributed to varied microclimate and geology ranging from coastal sand dunes to mountains reaching 1,952 meters, creates the perfect conditions for this exceptional flora.
 Meanwhile, the wine industry thrives on terraced slopes where vines have grown for thousands of years, producing varieties like Commandaria that trace their origins back over 800 years.
-When Wildflowers Transform the Landscape The…
+When Wildflowers Transform the Landscape The first…

 Read more